zmwangx/GitHubCheckBoxes/README.md

 ## Caution

 1. All `textarea` tags are affected by this extension.
-At the time of writing, there is one `textarea` associated with each comment that belongs to the user, even if it is not being edited, and the modifications will show up if you later click the edit button.
+At the time of writing, there is one `textarea` associated to each comment that belongs to the currently logged-in user, even if it is not being edited; and the modifications will show up if you later click the edit button.
 Be aware of unwanted edits.

 2. A line like